KXBS: Urban AC

-On December 13, 2004, Radio One flipped WFUN to urban adult contemporary, branded as "Foxy 95.5".
-The move was made after Radio One purchased the syndicated rights to the Tom Joyner Morning Show.
-The format switch was made to match that of stations that air Tom Joyner's show.
-Tom Joyner previously aired on rival KMJM-FM in the St. Louis market.
+On December 13, 2004, Radio One flipped WFUN-FM to urban adult contemporary, branded as "Foxy 95.5".
+The move was made after Radio One purchased the syndication rights to the Tom Joyner Morning Show.
+The format switch was made to match the demographics that enjoyed Joyner's program.
+Joyner previously aired on rival KMJM-FM in the St. Louis market.
 Eventually, WFUN added the Love, Lust and Lies with Michael Baisden afternoon show as well.

-On October 1, 2005, Radio One added a sister station, WHHL (Hot 104.1), which started out as Rhythmic, but is now Urban.
+On October 1, 2005, Radio One added a sister station, WHHL (Hot 104.1), which started out as rhythmic contemporary, but is now urban.